Pet Odor Removal Treatment

 Unlike dogs, cats do not urinate for territorialism.
 This behavioral pattern in male cats is accomplished by spraying primarily on vertical surfaces.
 Although spraying is typically done on a vertical surface (such as a couch and the walls), it could also conceivably come in contact with a carpet.

 Another consideration is the age of the pet.
 The older the pet, the more renal function diminishes, thus producing urine that contains more plasma proteins.
 Because less uric acephalia is secreted in this urine, it is less likely to stain a carpet; however, it will produce an even stronger odor.
 In almost all cases, cat urine is the worst perpetrator for pet urine stains and pet urine odors.

-Daltexcc Services uses the latest technology, procedures and eco-friendly products to treat these problems.
+Daltexcc Services, LLC uses the latest technology, procedures and eco-friendly products to treat these problems.